Investing across Canada to build safe and strong communities

 - The Canada Community-Building Fund (CCBF) will deliver $26.7 billion between 2024-2034 in federal funding to catalyse core infrastructure investments.
 In 2025-26, the CCBF will provide $2.5 billion to 3,700 communities across Canada to support local infrastructure priorities.

-- In 2025-26, Saskatchewan will receive $69.5 million to make strategic infrastructure investments across 19 project categories.
-Since 2015, the federal government has invested $26.6 billion across Canada through CCBF, including more than $753 million in Saskatchewan communities.
+- In 2025-26, Manitoba will receive $82,363,041 to make strategic infrastructure investments across 19 project categories.
+Since 2015, the federal government has invested $26.6 billion across Canada through CCBF, including more than $957 million in Manitoba communities.

 - The CCBF is a permanent, indexed source of funding provided to provinces and territories, who in turn flow this funding to local governments and other entities to support local infrastructure priorities.